 - (c) Aliases.
 Customer or Reseller is solely responsible for monitoring, responding to, and otherwise processing emails sent to the “abuse” and “postmaster” aliases for Customer Domain Name(s).
 Customer agrees that Google may monitor emails sent to these aliases for Customers Domain Name(s) to allow Google to identify Services abuse.

 - 14.2 Google Message Security.
 If G Suite Core Services are purchased by Customer, then Google may, at its sole discretion and at no additional charge, provide to Google Message Security (as either a standalone product or integrated as part of the G Suite Core Services) to Customer in respect of purchased End User Accounts for G Suite Core Services.

 - 14.3 Google Vault.
-If Customer purchases Google Vault, the following terms
+If Customer purchases Google Vault, the following terms apply:

 - (a) Retention.
 Google will retain the applicable archived Customer Data for the period selected in the Services by the Administrator, but only if Customer renews Google Vault for the entire retention period.
 If the Google Vault Services expire or are terminated in accordance with the terms of the Agreement, Google’s obligation to retain the archived Customer Data will immediately terminate.